 Introduction

-In accordance with Article 16 of Regulation (EU) No 1094/2010 of the European Parliament and of the Council1, the European Insurance and Occupational Pensions Authority (EIOPA) has issued these Guidelines on the supervision of branches of third-country insurance undertakings (the ‘Guidelines’).
+In accordance with Article 16 of Regulation (EU) No 1094/2010, EIOPA has issued these Guidelines on the supervision of branches of third-country insurance undertakings (the ‘Guidelines’).

 These Guidelines relate to Articles 162 to 171 of Directive 2009/138/EC of the European Parliament and of the Council2.